MiriamPapp/photo-forum/aws/README.md

 `aws-vault exec forumdev -- aws cloudformation deploy --stack-name photo-forum
      --template-file cloudformation.yml --capabilities CAPABILITY_IAM`

+There are two scripts provided to assist deployment:

+- deploy.cmd for Windows  and
+- deploy.sh for Mac or Linux/Unix

 forumdev is your profile in aws-vault which is used to access AWS.
 See the user website for more information (https://fte378.github.io/photo-forum/).